reversim/summit/_pages/home.md

 This website serves as an index for all years conferences where you may find video playlists, links to past summit websites and photos.

+# Reversim Summit 2025
+RS25 is in planning and will take place Oct 2025.
+Stay tuned.

 # [Reversim Summit 2024](https://rantav.editorx.io/rs24)
 * [Website](https://rantav.editorx.io/rs24)
 * [Photos](https://photos.app.goo.gl/K4LkCSHW8c56qwYH6)